All Episodes

 The method, I don't care.

-You're saying they will do it.
+You were saying they will do it.

-Look, I have run these numbers, these landing site calculations past The people who got us to the moon, who are willing to stand front and center and be identified.
+Look, I have run these numbers, these landing site calculations past the people who got us to the moon, who are willing to stand front and center and be identified.

-They don't want to be anonymous, they want to be identified out there so their colleagues can analyze this data from a data point of view.
+They want to be identified out there so their colleagues can analyze this data from a data point of view.

-They're the ones that affirm to me That for this pattern to be repeated over and over and over and over and over again, it can't be accidental.
+They're the ones that affirm to me that for this pattern to be repeated over and over and over and over and over again, it can't be accidental.

 Yes, there are a lot of rocks that make up your yellow brick road, and you're a long way down it right now.